Skip to main content

 Crypto-to-Crypto Transactions from 2023 Onward

-Everything depends on the categories to which the exchanged cryptocurrencies belong.
-According to the October 2023 circular from the Italian Revenue Agency, each cryptocurrency must be categorized based on two criteria:
+According to the October 2023 circular issued by the Italian Revenue Agency, each cryptocurrency must be classified based on two key criteria:

 Economic Function

-• E-money tokens: Cryptocurrencies that maintain a stable value relative to a FIAT currency (e.g., Euro or USD).
+• E-money Tokens: Cryptocurrencies designed to maintain a stable value relative to a fiat currency (e.g., Euro or USD).

-• Asset-referenced tokens (ART): Cryptocurrencies whose value is backed by a pool of assets such as other cryptocurrencies, fiat currencies, stocks, or bonds.
+• Asset-Referenced Tokens (ARTs): Cryptocurrencies whose value is backed by a reserve of assets, such as other cryptocurrencies, fiat currencies, stocks, or bonds.

 Economic Purpose

-• Payment tokens: Tokens used as a payment method for goods or services or as a means of value transfer.
+• Payment Tokens: Serve as a medium of exchange for goods or services or as a means of transferring value.

 Other Crypto Assets